Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 - Sharp rise with a **peak in April 2020**, driven by the onset of the Covid-19 pandemic
 - **Steady decline since then until 2023**, falling to pre-pandemic levels.

-**Exceptionally, the Compare Health Coverage campaign peaked in early-2021 and fell sharply in mid-2022.
-Customer Testimonials drove this trend**: new monthly signups from this type of campaign for Compare Health Coverage also peaked in early-2021 and fell sharply in mid-2022.
+**Exceptionally, the Compare Health Coverage campaign peaked in early-2021 and fell sharply in mid-2022 driven by Customer Testimonial type campaigns**.
 Overall, Customer Testimonials had a **high CTR (31%) and a high Signup Rate (3.5%)**.
-Despite $10k overall spend on Compare Health Coverage, Customer Testimonials converted customers at a **low CPS of $1.8.
-This indicates a significant return on investment**.
+Customers also converted at a a **low CPS of $1.8, indicating a significant return on investment** despite high spend on Compare Health Coverage ($10k).

 Other campaign categories were linked to specific campaign types (eg., #CoverageMatters category with Product Promotion type campaigns) which requires further investigation with the marketing team to surface insights on category-type pairs.

-### Segmentation & Plan Performance
+## Insight 3: Segmentation

 - **2 states make up over half of customers**: **New Jersey** accounts for 50% of customers.
 8.2k out of 16.4k customers were from New Jersey.
 A further 1.3k were from neighbouring **New York**, indicating that 58% of customers hail from these states alone.

+## Insight 4: Plan Performance

 - **Underperformance of platinum & bronze plans.** Only 12 customers signed up to the platinmum plan, at a high CPS of $491, indicating poor performance.
 Similarly, the bronze plan also generated few signups (591) at a high CPS of $24.

 # Recommendations: